by Eric W. Austin

 Gerry was a Democratic-Republican, but during his first term the Federalists had control of the Massachusetts legislature, and he gained a reputation for championing moderation and rational discourse.

-The irony of this is that Gerry had been a prominent figure in the U.S. Constitutional Convention of 1787.
-There he was a vocal advocate of small government and individual liberties.
+The irony of this is that Gerry had been a prominent figure in the U.S. Constitutional Convention in the summer of 1787, where he was a vocal advocate of small government and individual liberties.
 He even angrily quit the Massachusetts’ ratifying convention in 1788 after getting into a shouting match with convention chair, Francis Dana, primarily over the lack of a Bill of Rights.
 (The first 10 amendments later became the Bill of Rights.)

 But none of this is what Elbridge Gerry is remembered for.

 That came in the winter of 1812 when he signed into law a bill redrawing voting districts in such a way that it gave electoral advantage to his own Democratic-Republican party.

 The move was highly successful from a political standpoint, but unpopular.
 In the next election, Gerry’s Democratic-Republican party won all but 11 seats in a State Senate that had – only the year before – been controlled by the Federalists.
 This, despite losing a majority of the seats in the House by a wide margin, and the governorship as well as: his old Federalist nemesis, Caleb Strong, came out of retirement to defeat him.

 According to a legendary account from the period, someone posted a map of the newly-drawn districts on the wall in the offices of the Boston Gazette.
 One of the editors pointed to the district of Essex and remarked that its odd shape resembled a salamander.
 Another editor exclaimed, “A salamander?
 Call it a Gerry-mander!”

 Today the process of redrawing district boundaries in such a way as to favor one party over another is referred to as “gerrymandering.”